 Moderate humidity accompanied by good air circulation is a must; finely mist the foliage once every ten days for those situated near a radiator.
 Placing the plant's base on a pebble tray will not only provide a stable level of humidity, but it'll also reward you with more reliable growth during the colder months when the heaters are operating.

-Supplement with a houseplant-labelled fertiliser at monthly intervals for the development of better quality foliage.
-Whilst the specimen is in bloom, switch to a product high in potassium to prolong the duration of flowers - a good example of this would be a 'Flowering Plant' or Tomato-labelled Feed.
-Although a general plant fertiliser is acceptable, you'll run the risk of burning the roots if over-applied, especially with the combination of a 'ready-to-use' product and dry soil.
+Supplement with a 'Houseplant' labelled fertiliser at monthly intervals for the development of better quality foliage.
+Whilst the specimen is in bloom, switch to a product high in potassium to prolong the duration of flowers - a good example of this would be a 'Flowering Plant' or 'Tomato' labelled Feed.
+Once the flowers begin to elapse, revert to the original 'Houseplant' labelled feed once every six weeks.
+You can increase fertilisation to every month from spring onwards, before using the 'Flowering Plant' feed to help stimulate flowers.

 Provide a bright, and cool autumn and winter period around 15℃ (59℉) to reinforce its dormancy.
 Keep the roots pot-bound to add further stress onto the specimen, which in turn will significantly heighten the chance of flowering.
 Blooms will generally appear in the summer, during the active growth season.
 The following steps should be taken from early autumn until the end of winter.